<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">https://www.fastcompany.com/91531191/is-travel-insurance-worth-it</guid>
+<guid isPermaLink="false">https://www.fastcompany.com/91560422/in-agentic-commerce-the-agent-wont-ask-it-will-judge</guid>

-<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-1-91531191-is-travel-insurance-worth-it.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>
+<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/INC-Masters-Fast-Company-publishing-2026-06-16T092224.509.png" type="image/png" medium="image" width="1280" height="720"></media:content>

 </item>